 The ARE is designed to test a candidate’s ability to protect the public’s health, safety, and welfare.
 What does running a practice have to do with any of this?
 Quite a bit, actually.

-According to NCARB’s 2012 Practice Analysis of Architecture [PDF], an understanding of the laws and regulations governing the practice of architecture, along with the ethical standards and codes of professional conduct, are vital for recently licensed architects.
+According to NCARB’s 2012 Practice Analysis of Architecture, understanding the laws and regulations governing the practice of architecture, along with the ethical standards and codes of professional conduct, is vital for recently licensed architects—ignoring these areas can result in many challenges within a firm.

-Think about Practice Management as the division that assesses a candidate’s ability to manage an architectural firm—everything related to ethically and effectively running a business and securing work.
+Practice Management assesses your ability to manage an architectural firm, including everything related to ethically and effectively running a business and securing work.

 Project Management